cloudposse/geodesic/README.md

 4. Run `assume-role $role` where $role is the one you configured in your AWS configuration.

+5. Run `cloud configure`

+6. Run `cloud up`

+All done.
+Your cloud is now up and running.

 ## Usage Examples

 First, make sure you've followed the *Quickstart* up above.